|Status : Upcoming||Report Code : VRHC1006||Industry : Healthcare||Available Format :|

 Insight by Type

 On the basis of type, the market is subdivided into standalone CPOE and integrated CPOE.
-Of both types, integrated CPOE segment accounted the larger share in the market due to its expert connectivity through several functionalities such as pharmacy, procurement and nursing.
+Of both types, integrated CPOE segment accounted for the larger share in the market due to its expert connectivity through several functionalities such as pharmacy, procurement, and nursing.

 Insight by Component

 On the basis of component, the market is subdivided into hardware, software, and services.
 Enhanced outsourcings of several services combined with intensifying contribution of the professional skills are some of the factors responsible for the growth of the services.
 Of all the components, the services accounted foremost share in the computerized physician order entry market.

 Insight by Deployment